-Now in its third year, the Architects’ Journal is inviting UK-based architecture schools to enter the AJ Student Prize, which is open to all students on RIBA-accredited architecture courses.
+Now in its third year, the Architects’ Journal is inviting UK-based architecture schools to enter the AJ Student Prize, which is open to all students on ARB and RIBA-accredited architecture courses.

-We invited schools to submit a final year project from two students – one at undergraduate level and one at postgraduate level.
-Entries received from each school were published in the AJ’s annual student issue in July.
+Schools are invited to submit a final year project from two students – one at undergraduate level and one at postgraduate level.
+Entries received from each school will be published in the AJ’s annual student issue in July.

-Following two successful years where every RIBA-accredited architecture school submitted an entry.
-The prize has now evolved with the addition of the inaugural sustainability category.
-This new category celebrates standout projects that address environmental concerns and is open to schools once they have put forward student projects for the undergraduate and/or postgraduate categories.
+Following two successful years where every RIBA-accredited architecture school submitted an entry, we have now opened the prize to ARB-only accredited schools as well.
+There is also a sustainability category which celebrates standout projects that address environmental concerns and which is open to schools once they have put forward student projects for the undergraduate and/or postgraduate categories.

-Our panel of renowned judges decided on the winners of the Student Prize for the best work at undergraduate, postgraduate level and chose the winner of the new sustainability category.
+A panel of distinguished judges will decide on the winners of the Student Prize for the best work at undergraduate, postgraduate level and in the sustainability category, with the winners announced in September.